Augmenting The Associate Role In The Age of AI

 Designed a quantitative survey to establish baseline metrics.
 We surveyed 31 associates to assess current AI adoption and time spent on use cases.
 Questions were intentionally designed to avoid leading language and to capture concrete, baseline measures that could be used to track progress over time.

-AI adoption is held back by distrust, not disinterest.
-Associates recognized AI’s potential but felt behind and skeptical of using it for complex tasks.
-They expressed a clear preference for high‑touch training and collaborative development over top‑down mandates.
+3. AI adoption is held back by distrust, not disinterest.
+Associates recognized AI’s potential but felt behind, skeptical of using it for complex tasks, and were worried they were training AI agents to replace them.